The Philips 279P1 is one of the best value 4K monitors with a USB-C input supporting substantial power delivery and DisplayPort Alternate Mode.

-Display inputs are abundant and include DisplayPort 1.4, two HDMI 2.0 ports, and a USB type C port (DisplayPort 1.4 Alt Mode, 65W Power Delivery) – all three with HDCP 2.2.
+Display inputs are abundant and include DisplayPort 1.4, two HDMI 2.0 ports and a USB type C port (DisplayPort 1.4 Alt Mode, 90W Power Delivery) – all three with HDCP 2.2.

-You also get two downstream USB 3.0 ports at the back, two more at the side (one with fast-charging), an upstream USB-B port, a headphones jack, an Ethernet port, and dual 3W integrated speakers.
+You also get two downstream USB 3.0 ports at the back, two more at the side (one with fast-charging), an upstream USB-B port, a headphone jack, an Ethernet port and dual 3W integrated speakers.

 Price & Similar Monitors

-The Philips 279P1 goes for ~$360, which makes it the cheapest 4K monitor with a USB-C port that supports substantial power delivery.
+The Philips 279P1 goes for ~$360, which makes it one of the cheapest 4K monitors with a USB-C port that supports substantial power delivery.

 Looking for a USB-C monitor with a different screen resolution or a higher refresh rate?
 Visit our comprehensive and always up-to date best USB-C monitor buyer’s guide for more information!